glennsl/reason-react-quick-start/quick-start.md

 Note that `updater` expects a function that returns `option state`, where returning None avoids the rerender because no state has changed.

+The `setState` function differs from `updater` in that the latter is bound to the state a component has when `updater` gets created, while setState will always give you the fresh state.
+The downside of `setState` is that it mut return a new state, and will cause a rerender even if nothing changed.
+This is due to a shortcoming with `setState` in React proper, and hopefully a very temporary problem.

 ### Lifecycle hooks

 ### Events